SIMION® Industry standard charged particle optics simulation software.

 Which operating systems can SIMION run on?
 Are Mac OS and Linux supported?

-SIMION is a native 32-bit Windows program that can run on all modern versions of Windows (Windows 2000 and above are formally supported).
+SIMION is a native 32-bit or 64-bit Windows program that can run on all modern versions of Windows.
 SIMION is also formally supported under Linux via Wine and Mac OS X via CrossOver, provided your CPU is Intel x86 compatible (including x86-64), in which case SIMION runs at native speeds.
 Virtualization is another option though less seamless.
 If your CPU is not Intel x86 compatible (e.g. PowerPC, Sun MIPS, etc.), then you’ll likely have much less luck since an emulator would be required, which is undesirable on a heavy number crunching application like SIMION.
 For further details, System Requirements.

 I’m a beginner.
 Where do I start learning to use SIMION?